Telefonorosso/pauladaw/README.md

-# Paula USB Audio for Emu68 / PiStorm
+# Paula USB Audio for Emu68 / PiStorm - AI CODED

 **Real-time Paula audio capture exposed directly to a modern host as a driverless USB Audio Class 1 device.**